15 Things People Who Always Have Clean Cars Have in Common

 They clean handles and knobs every week

 If you have enough people in the car to use the HOV lane, you need to thoroughly disinfect everything in your car more often than you may realize.
 That includes all of your car’s interior handles, knobs, and vent adjusters, which are particularly prone to germs, dirt, and fingerprints.
 Try a pet- and child-safe spray like Greenerways Organic All-Purpose Multi-Surface Cleaner, and commit a few minutes one day each week to cleaning all the nooks, crannies, and windows you take for granted.
-While you’re on a cleaning kick, be aware of the most toxic cleaning products on the market—and know what to buy instead.

 A cordless hand vacuum is their best friend